mircoAlt/argo3_closest_light/README.md

 ## Configuration ##

 You have many options to change the experiment by configuring the file ``closest.argos``.
-Most configurations should be self-explanatory, however, configuring the usage of sensors is a bit more tricky:
+Most configurations should be self-explanatory, however, configuring the usage of sensors is a bit more tricky.
-See the following line:
+Consider the following line:
 ```
       <gl lights="true" botsFc="1" botsOa="true" walls="true"/>
 ```